 If you're with another broadband provider or have a router you bought yourself, it's always best to check the lights if there is a problem.
 In general, green lights are good and red or amber lights are bad.
 Usually, no lights mean your router isn't getting any power.

 It's a good idea to keep the instruction manual to hand, or bookmark or print an advice page from the manufacturer or provider's website that explains what your particular router lights mean.
 That way you can refer to them if you see any problems, and possibly fix the issue yourself.
-If you do need to get online in the meantime, see our guide on for a useful temporary solution.
+If you do need to get online in the meantime, see our guide on how to set up a mobile phone wi-fi hotspot for a useful temporary solution.